-9 I wrote to the church, but Diotrephes, who wants to dominate the others, does not acknowledge us.
-6 10 So if I come, I will bring up what he is doing, slandering us with malignant words.
-And not satisfied with that, not only does he himself not receive the brothers, but he forbids those who want to do so, kicking them out of the church.
-7
+9 I wrote to the congregation, but Diotrephes, who wants to dominate the others, does not acknowledge us.
+10 So if I come, I will bring up what he is doing, slandering us with malignant words.
+And not satisfied with that, not only does he himself not receive the brothers, but he forbids those who want to do so, kicking them out of the congregation.